mvaganov/thinkwithtools/curriculum.md

 ## Section 7: Interactivity, Engagement, and Ethics
 <!-- ~75-115 min -->
 <details><summary>Review Infographics</summary><ul>
-  <li> <i>(20 min)</i> Before reviewing, ask the students to make note of what is inspiring or pusuasive about the pages.
+  <li> <i>(20 min)</i> Before reviewing, ask the students to make note of what is inspiring or persuasive about the pages.
 Each student should share their infographics with the class, including references to sources where data came from.
-As a class, discuss what the most pursuasive and inspiring thing was the infographics.
+As a class, discuss what the most persuasive and inspiring thing was the infographics.
 Did the data surprise anyone?
 Did the AI output surprise anyone?</ul></details>
 <details><summary>Understanding Basic JavaScript</summary><ul>
 <li> <i>(5-20 min)</i> Show how to prompt code generation and use it responsibly:<ul>
 <li> Prompt: <code>Create a webpage using HTML and JavaScript.
 The webpage should have 2 prominent buttons, one labeled 'A' and the other labeled 'B'.
 A third button labeled 'Results' should display a label on the page when pressed.
 This label should include the count of how many times the 'A' and 'B' buttons were pressed.</code>